AzmathShaik29/Observability/Day-3/Troubleshooting.md

 kubectl get ingress -n monitoring
 ```

-D. If the above commands doesn't work then try below one, make sure that you copied the arn of the policy and role name:
+4️⃣ If the above commands doesn't work then try below one, make sure that you copied the arn of the policy and role name:
 ```bash
 aws iam attach-role-policy --role-name <copy the role name> --policy-arn <copy the policy arn>
 ```
-- Then following step C, then you should see the ADDRESS of your ALB IP.
+- Then follow the step 3 and you should see the ADDRESS of your ALB IP.

 ## ERROR 2
 - The ALB URL's didn't work for prometheus and grafana - it say's site can't be reached and for alertmanager it say's 502 bad gate way